The Cathedral in Florence at sunset

 Florence remains incredibly popular during these months, especially in May and September when the weather is at its most pleasant.

 You’ll still encounter lines at major attractions and busy streets, though the experience is somewhat more manageable than peak summer.
+I would still advise purchasing tickets in advance and getting dinner reservations.

 Winter – Off Season